brendobrendo/personalized_frameworks/prompts.md

 ```

 ### Storybook Realism
-Evokes the feeling of a children's book that blends realism and stylized figures.
+Evokes the feeling of an interesting and fun child-like story that blends realism and stylized figures.
 ```
 Storybook Realism combines a softly textured, semi-realistic painting style for the background with cartoon-style characters in the foreground.
 The backgrounds should feature naturalistic brushwork—evocative of traditional landscape paintings—with soft lighting, subtle gradients, and atmospheric depth.